Tuesday, May 21, 2019

 Review

 I wanted to see the movie for a long time because I had only seen bits of it.
 FROM HERE TO ETERNITY is known as a movie classic because of its well-known passionate scene on the beach between the film's stars, Burt Lancaster and Deborah Kerr.
 Part of the movie's appeal was it came out in 1953.
 The war experience was still fresh in people's minds, and audiences would have related to the film's content.
 Moviegoers have not been used to such intimate scenes in a feature.
 But this film is more than just romance.
 It tells the private lives of two men during World War II and before the Pearl Harbor attacks.
-The movie portrays the struggles people endure during wartime, including its effect on love lives.
+The movie portrays the struggles people go through during wartime, including its effect on love lives.
 People could relate to the frustrations and loneliness experienced by the characters.

 Lancaster, Kerr, Montgomery Clift, Donna Reed and Frank Sinatra are terrific in their performances as this film elevated their status as high-profile actors.
 I like how the romantic chemistry works between Lancaster and Kerr and Clift and Reed in intimate scenes that today may seem old-fashioned.